scoir/test_automation_exam/Assignment.md

 1. Click "My Profile"
 1. On the left rail of the screen, click "Test Scores"
 1. You should now see a list standardized test types

-## Requirements
-### Test types
-You are only expected to build automated tests for "SAT" & "SAT (2400)" test types

-### SAT
-A valid SAT test result record contains the following:
-* A Test Date.
-(Can be any past date.
-Can also be today's date)
-* Reading/Writing Score.
-(Must be an integer from 200-800 inclusive.
-The only allowed step size is 10)
-* Math Score.
-(Must be an integer from 200-800 inclusive.
-The only allowed step size is 10)

-### SAT (2400)
-A valid SAT (2400) test result record contains the following:
-* A Test Date.
-(Can be any past date.
-Can also be today's date)
-* Reading Score.
-(Must be an integer from 200-800 inclusive.
-The only allowed step size is 10)
-* Writing Score.
-(Must be an integer from 200-800 inclusive.
-The only allowed step size is 10)
-* Math Score.
-(Must be an integer from 200-800 inclusive.
-The only allowed step size is 10)

-### Automated test cases
-Please test the following:
-* Boundary testing on all fields
-* Required fields are enforced
-* The user can add a test result record for SAT test type
-* The user can cancel an un-submitted test result record for SAT test type
-* The user can delete an existing test result record for SAT test type
-* The user can add a test result record for SAT (2400) test type
-* The user can cancel an un-submitted test result record for SAT (2400) test type
-* The user can delete an existing test result record for SAT (2400) test type